judka-uriel/uriel-book/uriel_en.md

 in marriage to non-Jews — therefore send away their children. -->

-And then Ezra said: “Acknowledge your guilt before the L‑rd G‑d of your **fathers** and separate yourselves from the foreign wives”.
+And then Ezra said: “Acknowledge your guilt before the L‑rd G‑d of your **fathers** and separate yourselves from the foreign wives.”
 But he said nothing about the children, because he knew that Jewishness is transmitted through the father.
 And the priests obligated themselves to send away their wives.
 But whether they also sent away the children of these wives is not stated.
 It is